natgo/wt-wiki-scraper/wikitext-transpiled/ground/Chieftain%20Marksman.md

 The guns can disable both tracks of the enemy vehicle at once at 300 m distance if facing the enemy's front.
 This allows the Marksman to escape and ask teammates to finish off the threat.

 Due to the belt limitations, the optimal playstyle is much less aggressive than the [[Falcon]]; however, the APDS belt is no joke, as every shell in it can penetrate about 100 mm of armour up to 500 m and up to 60 mm at 2,000 m at 30°.
+Laser rangefinder also ensures that Marksman volleys hit enemy tanks without failure.
 As such, weaker side armour on most rank V+ vehicles of all nations can be threatened by the Marksman from almost any range, and it only brings much more pain to light vehicles from afar.
 Only [[:Category:USSR ground vehicles|Soviet tanks]] have decent enough armour on nearly all vehicles to negate its firepower in optimal weapon range.

 Guns still overheat in about 10 seconds and can put the Marksman out of fighting capability for half a minute.
 Avoid spray-and-pray tactics and let the cannons cool down at least for a bit between volleys.